Complexity classification of local Hamiltonian problems: QMA -hardness of special cases of S -local Hamiltonian with local terms

-It was proven by Biamonte and Love~\cite{biamonte08} that {\sc 2-local Hamiltonian} remains $\qma$-complete if the Hamiltonian only contains X and Z terms.
-On the other hand, by giving a reduction from general 2-local Hamiltonians, Oliveira and Terhal~\cite{oliveira08} showed that {\sc 2-local Hamiltonian} is $\qma$-complete if the 2-body interactions are proportional to products of Pauli matrices and are restricted to the edges of a 2d square lattice.
-Their construction does not require the use of Y terms, so combining these results we get the following theorem.
+It was proven by Biamonte and Love~\cite{biamonte08} that {\sc 2\nobreakdash-local Hamiltonian} remains $\qma$-complete if the Hamiltonian only contains terms of the form $X$, $Z$, $XX$, $ZZ$.
+On the other hand, by giving a reduction from general 2\nobreakdash-local Hamiltonians, Oliveira and Terhal~\cite{oliveira08} showed that {\sc 2\nobreakdash-local Hamiltonian} is $\qma$-complete if the 2-body interactions are proportional to products of Pauli matrices and are restricted to the edges of a 2d square lattice.
+Their construction does not use any Y terms if they were not present already, so combining these results we get the following theorem.

 \begin{thm}[Combination of Biamonte-Love~\cite{biamonte08} and Oliveira-Terhal~\cite{oliveira08}] is $\qma$-complete, even if the Hamiltonian is of the form

 where $E$ is the set of edges of a 2-dimensional square lattice, $\alpha_{ij}$ are arbitrary real coefficients, each matrix $A_i$, $B_j$ is either $X$ or $Z$, and $C_k$ are arbitrary single-qubit Hermitian matrices. \end{thm}